manjeetsaggi/drupal-6-modules/ajax_comments/README.txt

 TIPS & TRICKS

-1. To change loader progress bar look and feel, just override ".progress .bar" classes in your theme, for example:

-.progress .bar{
-  background:transparent url(../images/my-ajax-loader.gif) no-repeat 0 50%;
-}

-2. If you need to remove a lot of comments and you're bored with confirmation dialog, just hold one ctrl key and press needed "Delete" links.
+1. If you need to remove a lot of comments and you're bored with confirmation dialog, just hold one ctrl key and press needed "Delete" links.
 It will force removal.